 Important Note: These additional features (context headers, study notes etc) are included as aides in studying the Bible, but should not be considered on the level of authority as the Scripture itself.

 We're writing and uploading introductions to each of the 66 books and the 9 sections of the Bible and cross-linking between the book and intro.
-Thirty Five intros have been completed and several more are in progress as of the winter of 2017.
-In the future, we hope to inter-link the Online Bible with some of our and other sections.
+Approximately forty intros have been completed and several more are in progress as of the spring of 2019.
+In the future, we hope to inter-link the Online Bible with some of our other sections.

 [Top of Page] [Return to the Online Bible]